yy/dviz-course/w03-viztools/lab.md

 ![where to put javascript code](https://github.com/yy/dviz-course/blob/master/w03-viztools/chrome_devtool.png)

 Then you can click "console".
 You'll see a prompt `>`.
-Here, you can run Javascript command.
+Here, you can run Javascript commands.
 You can also interact with the Javascript objects that the page that you're looking loaded.

 ### Declaring/initializing variables in JavaScript